sferrini/Swift-Community-Best-Practices/README.markdown

 try! somethingThatMightThrow()
 ```

-Even though this form is far more verbose it provides context to other developers and hopefully useful information in the log.
+Even though this form is far more verbose it provides context to other developers reviewing the code.

 It is okay to use `try!` as a temporary error handler until a more comprehensive error handling strategy is evolved.
-But suggest you periodically sweep your code for any errant `try!` that might have snuck past your code reviews and convert them to the more verbose syntax.
+But it is suggested you periodically sweep your code for any errant `try!` that might have snuck past your code reviews.

 ### Avoid `try?` where possible

 `try?` is used to "squelch" errors and is only useful if you truly don't care if the error is generated.
-In general though, you might want to catch the error and at least log the failure.
+In general though, you should catch the error and at least log the failure.

 ### Early Returns & Guards